zeroasiccorp/wildebeest/README.md

 synth_fpga -partname Z1010
 ```

+## Limitations

+* No support for tri-state circuit inference
+* No support for latch inference

 ## Command Options

 To get a listing of all `synth_fpga` options, use the yosys built in `help` command.